OpenOLAT/OpenOLAT/README.md

 3. Disable validators:
 Right-click on the project and open the project properties.
-Then search for "Validation".
+Then search for `Validation`.
 Enable the project specific settings and disable all XML, XSLT, HTML and JPA validators.
 Right-click on the project and select `Validate`.

 4. Create the OpenOlat configuration: